 Note: ShinyCFA is not currently being actively maintained but is still hosted at https://nickrongkp.shinyapps.io/ShinyCFA/.
 The application takes a while to load but is cheaper than AWS.

 ShinyCFA was developed with Nick Rong while learning to build R Shiny applications.
-We both had an interest in producing interactive applications that could be applied to projects and this was built with that goal in mind.
+We both had an interest in producing interactive applications that could be used to support our work and this was built with that goal in mind.
 The project was mainly completed in late 2019 but was recently used as a test application to deploy a Shiny app on both AWS and shinyapps.io.
 However, to reduce fees and maintenance it is currently only hosted on shinyapps.io and can be accessed at: https://app.waterexplorer.net/shinyCFA

 The code is also available on github.

 The purpose of the application is to allow a water resource practitioner to easily access, explore, and conduct preliminary analyses using streamflow data available from the Water Survey of Canada (WSC).
 Archived WSC streamflow data are stored in the HYDAT database which is available in a SQLite format.

 The ability for the application to search and extract data from the HYDAT database is provided by the tidyhdat package which is maintained by the British Columbia government.
 Accordingly, much of the data access functionality of the app can easily be done directly within R, but the app was considered as a tool for a practitioner with no prior programming knowledge.
 The interactive functionality and the ability to conduct exploratory analysis also provides the app as a useful tool for practitioners regardless of programming ability.